Joe-Collins-1986/travel-app/README.md

    <br>

    #### Register
    New Users will have the option to Register an account.
-This page can be accessed either via the Navbar menu or by selecting the Sign Up option presented on the Login Page when users first access the site (this link will be shown on the login feature).
+This page can be accessed either via the Navbar menu or by selecting the Sign Up option presented on the Login page when users first access the site (this link will be shown on the Login feature).

    On valid Registration the user will be taken straight to the home page without having to re-login.